Eel004/product-service/ASSIGNMENT.md

 **3.** The API should offer paginated results when client sets a page size.
 The result should also contain pagination links.

-**_For example_**: Get All products - Size=2, Page=0 and Sort By color in ascending order for the current implementation
+**_For example_**:

-Should contain the pagination links similar to ones the shown below
+Get All Products query with Size=2, Page=0 and Sort By color in ascending order should contain the pagination links similar to ones shown below

 The Request : `http://localhost:8080/products/findAll?size=2&page=0&sort=color`
  ```json